sktime/pytorch-forecasting/README.md

 # Installation

-If you are working windows, you need to first install PyTorch with
+If you are working on windows, you need to first install PyTorch with

 `pip install torch -f https://download.pytorch.org/whl/torch_stable.html`.